- What to Expect

 “This project has enabled students to connect with people in their communities and learn about the vast local knowledge held by our elders.
 It is our life experiences and those of our ancestors that build our capacity for resilience in the face of destructive storms.
 Resilience has always been a part of our story.”
 Jonathan Foret, Executive Director, South Louisiana Wetlands Discovery Center.

-After Cyclone Resilience of Our Coast is implemented in Terrebonne Parish, the curriculum will be revised and shared with environmental science classes in hurricane prone locations in the United States.
+After Hurricane Resilience is implemented in Terrebonne Parish, the curriculum will be revised and shared with environmental science classes in hurricane prone locations in the United States.

 “It’s been an honor to work with South Terrebonne High School on this project this year and see students become local experts on hurricane resilience as they learn the science.”
 Lisa Gardiner, UCAR Center for Science Education.